 Here are 6 tips to get you started.

 1. Know the rules.
 Check with your state’s Department of Insurance about what type of coverage is required.
 According to the Small Business Administration, most states require businesses with employees to pay for workers’ compensation insurance, unemployment insurance, and state disability insurance.

 2. Imagine the unimaginable.
 Before you can decide how to protect your business it’s important to understand the threats.
 With so many business insurance options, business owners must first identify their needs and level of exposure.
 In doing so, they should consider the threat of fire, slips and falls, loss of income, defective products, injured employees or customers, equipment breakdowns.
 Don’t ever think that these things can’t happen to you – those are the famous last words of too many business owners.

 3. Employment Practices Liability Insurance.
 Employee relations sometimes go bad.
 Most business owners value and respect their employees, and often treat them like family.
 But disagreements can occur and business owners need to protect themselves should those differences escalate into a lawsuit.
 You don’t even have to be at fault for a person to file suit.
 Employment Practices Liability Insurance protects employers from wrongful acts that may arise out of their employment practices, such as race, age, sex discrimination, wrongful termination, failure to promote and retaliation.
-This coverage is quickly becoming crucial in today’s insurance market.
+This coverage is quickly becoming crucial in today’s business, car carrier insurance market.